Asbestos.com Video Thumbnail

 Health Risks of Talcum Powder

-• Lung Cancer: Studies found excess lung cancer cases in talc miners worldwide.
-They also found asbestos in talc samples.
+• Lung cancer: Studies found excess lung cancer cases in talc miners worldwide.
+Researchers also found asbestos in talc samples from those sites.

 • Mesothelioma: Asbestos is the primary cause of mesothelioma.
-Asbestos-contaminated talc has been linked to mesothelioma.
+Research links asbestos-contaminated talc directly to mesothelioma diagnoses.

-• Ovarian Cancer: Some studies link talc to ovarian cancer.
-The evidence is strong against asbestos-contaminated talcum powder.
+• Ovarian cancer: Studies link talc to ovarian cancer.
+Evidence most strongly implicates asbestos-contaminated talcum powder.

-• Talcosis or Talc Pneumoconiosis: This pulmonary disorder is linked in studies to mining and milling asbestos-contaminated talc.
-A few talcosis cases linked to cosmetic talc products are documented in medical literature.
+• Talcosis or talc pneumoconiosis: Studies link this pulmonary disorder to mining and milling asbestos-contaminated talc.
+Medical literature documents a few talcosis cases connecting cosmetic talc products to the condition as well.

-Both pure talcum powder and asbestos-contaminated talc are associated with serious medical conditions.
-Those at risk include users of talcum powder and workers exposed to talc during its production or industrial use.
+Both pure talcum powder and asbestos-contaminated talc carry serious health risks.
+People at risk include regular talcum powder users and workers who handle talc during production or industrial use.
 Parents shouldn’t use talcum powder on babies.
 It can cause fatal aspiration.
-After using baby powder and developing cancer, thousands of women filed lawsuits against J&J and others.
-These claims allege that repeated use of talc led to ovarian cancer.

 Talc with asbestos can cause mesothelioma and other asbestos cancers.
 Malignant mesothelioma has a latency period of 20 to 60 years.